 This lesson covers one of the most important grammar topics in the language: Spanish subject pronouns – Los pronombres personales.
-This kind of pronouns are used in every single conversation that we have.
+This type of pronouns is used in every single conversation that we have.
 Learning how to use them is fundamental to communicate our ideas accurately.
 Here, you will find a list of these pronouns, but more importantly, we will teach you how to make meaningful, grammatically correct sentences with personal pronouns.
 Let’s start…

 Introductory video: The basic rules for Spanish Personal Pronouns